Skip to content

 B. 1991

-Danica Lundy (b.
-1991, Salt Spring, Canada) lives and works in Brooklyn, New York.
-She received her BFA from Mount Allison University, Sackville, and completed her MFA at the New York Academy of Art, where she concentrated on painting and was awarded the Leipzig International Art Programme Residency and the Chubb Post-Graduate Fellowship.
-A three-time Elizabeth Greenshields Foundation Grant recipient, Lundy has exhibited internationally, with solo shows in Canada, Italy, Germany, and the United States.
-Her work is in the public collections of Dallas Museum of Art, Institute of Contemporary Art Miami and Sydney Modern Project, New South Wales, Hall Art Foundation, Centre of International Contemporary Art Vancouver and Contemporary Art Foundation, Japan.
+Danica Lundy (b.1991, Salt Spring Island, Canada) lives and works in Connecticut.
+She received her BFA from Mount Allison University, Sackville, NB, and completed her MFA at the New York Academy of Art, where she concentrated on painting and was awarded the Leipzig International Art Programme Residency and the Chubb Post-Graduate Fellowship.
+A three-time Elizabeth Greenshields Foundation Grant recipient, Lundy has exhibited internationally, with two solo exhibitions at White Cube, London – ‘Boombox’ (2024) and ‘Stop Bath’ (2022).
+She has participated in group exhibitions at institutions such as the Hall Art Foundation, Kunstmuseum Schloss Derneburg, Germany; the Green Family Art Foundation, Dallas; the Flag Art Foundation, New York; the New York Academy of Art’s Wilkinson Gallery; Spinnerei, Leipzig, Germany; Sotheby’s, New York; and Owens Art Gallery, Mount Allison University, Sackville, Canada.
+Her work is held in the public collections of the Hirshhorn Museum and Sculpture Garden, Washington, DC; Art Gallery of Ontario, Canada; Collezione Maramotti, Reggio Emilia, Italy; Dallas Museum of Art, Texas; Denver Art Museum, Colorado; Institute of Contemporary Art, Miami; Art Gallery of New South Wales, Sydney; the Hall Art Foundation, Vermont; Green Family Art Foundation, Dallas; Centre of International Contemporary Art Vancouver, Canada; and Contemporary Art Foundation, Japan.

 Contact us about available Danica Lundy works